dymmond/edgy/docs/contenttypes/intro.md

 ## Tricks

-### CASCADE deletion does not work or constraint problems
+### CASCADE Deletion Issues or Constraint Problems

-Sometime CASCADE deletion is not possible because of the underlying database technology (see snapshotting example) or constraints doesn't work like expected, e.g. slowdown.
+Sometimes, CASCADE deletion is not possible due to limitations in the underlying database technology (see the snapshotting example) or unexpected constraint behavior, such as performance slowdowns.

-You can switch to the virtual CASCADE deletion handling without a constraint by using `no_constraint = True`.
+To handle this, you can switch to virtual CASCADE deletion without enforcing a constraint by setting `no_constraint = True`.

-If you want a completely different handling for one Model, you can use the ContentTypeField and overwrite all extras.
+If you need a completely different deletion strategy for a specific model, you can use the `ContentTypeField` and override all extras.

-### Using in libraries
+### Using in Libraries

-ContentType is always available under the name `ContentType` if activated and as a `content_type` attribute on registry.
+If activated, `ContentType` is always available under the name `ContentType` and as a `content_type` attribute on the registry.

-If the attribute `content_type` on registry is not None, you can be assured ContentType is available.
+If the `content_type` attribute on the registry is not `None`, you can be sure that `ContentType` is available.

-### Opting out
+### Opting Out

-Some models may should not be referencable by ContentType.
+Some models should not be referencable by `ContentType`.

-You can opt out by overwriting `content_type` on the model to opt out with any Field.
+To opt out, override `content_type` on the model with any field.
 Use `ExcludeField` to remove the field entirely.

-### Tenancy compatibility
+### Tenancy Compatibility

-ContentType is out of the box tenancy compatible.
+`ContentType` is tenancy-compatible out of the box.